-At UCF, we prohibit the possession, use, or storage of weapons on property owned or controlled by the university, including in a university vehicle, on one's person, or in one's office or residence hall.
+At UCF, we prohibit the possession, use, or storage of weapons on property owned or controlled by the university, including in a university vehicle, on one's person, or in one's office or residence hall unless approved by the university.
 Additionally, the possession, use, or storage of weapons at events sponsored by or hosted at UCF, without university approval, is also prohibited.